melaniehoff/folderpoetry/README.md

 # Command line

-## Download this folder named [house](https://drive.google.com/drive/folders/19U9G9hNCWdiwFbkfna20nlhDOoB8uHHg) and put it in your computer's home folder represented by the little house icon
+## Download this folder named [house](https://drive.google.com/drive/folders/19U9G9hNCWdiwFbkfna20nlhDOoB8uHHg) and put it in your computer's home folder

 - Everyone receives a folder and puts it in their **home** directory
     - your home directory on a Mac is represented with a house icon in fnder and by the ~ symbol in terminal.
 It is a folder that is located near the root of your computer's entire system.